 These one to one sessions are an opportunity for the host or guest to speak directly to the Liaison Officer in order to be provided with direct support and answers to questions or issues you may have.
 Please see the following dates to book your slot on our upcoming sessions:

 Monthly in person meetings to support independent living.

-These sessions run on a Friday morning at the Arc, Jewry Street, Winchester and help those who are already living independently or who will be in the near future.
+These sessions usually run on a Friday morning, once a month, with the aim of helping those who are already living independently or who will be in the near future.
 These sessions give practical advice and support in order for our guests to continue with their journey to live independently.

 For any other queries our dedicated Ukraine team can be contacted via firstname.lastname@example.org.